 - If you are experienced in your field and get things done in half the time compared to others, your effective hourly rate is getting higher.

-- Your quotes instantly become more clear and precise which benefits both you and your clients.
+- Your quotes instantly become more clear and more precise, which benefits both you and your clients.
 This, in turn, makes you more attractive to reluctant clients.

-- You are not entirely protected from customer demands that make the project to run much longer than supposed to.
-This is also true in cases that changes in scope are necessary for the project’s delivery.
+- You are not entirely protected from customer demands that make the project run much longer than supposed to.
+This is also true in cases where changes in scope are necessary for the project’s delivery.
 Charging per project will not compensate you for the time spent tweaking things or redesigning features at the last minute.
 Getting paid by the hour is much safer in such cases.

 - You have to map out every single detail before finalizing the quote you’ll give to your client.
-Eliminate the possibility of underestimating how long the project will take or its intricacies, which is somewhat impossible because you just never know!
+Try not to underestimate how long the project will take or its intricacies.
+This is actually extremely unlikely because you just never know!

 - The client might not understand why you charge 100$ for a Facebook banner and some thousands for leaflets.
 In some cases, hourly payment is more appropriate, so the client knows exactly how you price your work.

-The truth is that there is not a single option that is absolutely better than the other - it clearly has to do with your preferences and goals.
+The truth is that there is not a single option that is absolutely better than the other.
+It all has to do with your preferences and goals.

-We suggest you take a look at the way you work and your field’s common practices.
+We suggest you take a look at the way you work and your field’s standard practices.
 Check out what the rest of your competitors are doing and decide where you see yourself and your business.
-And never forget, you can also establish your own style and even use both ways of billing, depending on the project or even customer.
+You can also establish your own style and even use both ways of billing, depending on the project or even the customer.